samwiseg0/better-discord-notifications/README.md

 1. On sonarr/radarr add the script under, `settings > connect > Customscript` Run on download and on upgrade.
 Point to `radarr_discord.py` or `sonarr_discord.py`.

+1. Docker folder has been added and includes local copies of the modules required.
+It should work inside sonarr v3 and radarr v3 containers.

 ### Samples

 <img height="600" alt="Example" src="https://i.imgur.com/mCB5lyi.png"> <img height="339" alt="Example" src="https://i.imgur.com/t6rWLWf.png">